maxjava44/FXCalculator/README.md

 # Building

-Simply clone the project then make
+Simply clone this project then make

 cd FXCalculator